paulcoyle/congo/README.md

 # What Does it Do?

-Congo provides a small but useful facility to add a chain of responsibility to http handlers (each of which known a handler "action").
+Congo provides a small but useful facility to add a chain of responsibility to http handlers (called "handler actions").
 For those familiar  with Ruby on Rails, this is similar to before filters.

-During the execution of the chain, a context is passed to each action and is passed automatically to any html templates being rendered as the data.
+During the execution of the chain, a context is passed to each action and is passed automatically to any html templates being rendered as the template data.
 Along the way, one can augment the context with custom structures (so long as they implement `congo.Context`) to provide additional data or functionality to templates.

 The handler action chain will halt whenever an action returns a "response".
 There are a handlful of defined responses that represent basic things: